Mine-Blockchain/polkamine-frontend/README.md

 NETWORK=mainnet or testnet
 ```
-- Update contract addresses of mainnet in config file
+- Update API and contract addresses of mainnet in config file

 ```bash
 const CONTRACTS = IS_MAINNET